 Cash ISAs are a special type of savings account that pay interest tax-free.
 Each tax year you get an...
 More

-Download your free 8-page ISA allowance guide for the 2013-14 tax year.
+Download your FREE Guide to ISA allowances for the 2015-16 tax year.
 Find out everything you need t...
 More

 Cash ISA transfers can allow you to get a better interest rate and bring your ISAs together in one p...
 More

 Coventry BS has decreased the rate on its variable rate cash ISA, yet despite this it has remained c...
 More

 Furness BS has increased selected rates by up to 0.20%, which sees its one and two-year ISAs enter t...
 More